 Don't take anything personally

-Unhook yourself from praise and critism.
+Unhook yourself from praise and criticism.
 What others say and do is a projection of their own reality, their own dream as the book calls it.
 Nothing others do is because of you.
 When you are unhooked from the opinions and actions of others, you are no longer a victim of needless suffering.
-Leadership from within.

 Don't make assumptions